dasaki/ofxKinectBlobFinder/README.md

 3D blob finder to be used with ofxKinect.
 Avoids occlusion issues when using a 2D contourfinder

+See github.com/dasaki/ofxKinectBlobTracker for a working example code::blocks project/code.

 Comments:

 Part of the cvCinema project: www.cvcinema.com